deezer/spleeter/paper.md

 ## Separation performances

-The models compete with the state of the art on the standard musdb18 dataset [@musdb18] while it was not trained, validated or optimized in any way with musdb18 data.
+The models compete with the state-of-the-art on the standard musdb18 dataset [@musdb18] while it was not trained, validated or optimized in any way with musdb18 data.
 We report results in terms of standard source separation metrics [@separation_metrics], namely Signal to Distortion Ratio (SDR), Signal to Artifacts Ratio (SAR), Signal to Interference Ratio (SIR) and source Image to Spatial distortion Ratio (ISR), are presented in the following table compared to Open-Unmix [@Open-Unmix] and Demucs [@demucs] (only SDR are reported for Demucs since other metrics are not available in the paper) which are, to the authors knowledge, the only released system that perform near state-of-the-art performances.
 We present results for soft masking and for multi-channel Wiener filtering (applied using Norbert [@Norbert]).
 As can be seen, for most metrics Spleeter is competitive with Open-Unmix and especially on SDR for all instruments, and is almost on par with Demucs.